Absolventa/best_boy/README.md

 Big thanks to each contributor on Impressionist.
 This gem helped me a long way to get here in modelling and creating a gem.

-Copyright (c) 2012 Christoph Seydel.
+Copyright (c) 2012 Absolventa GmbH.
 See LICENSE.txt for further details.